At this time of year, it is so common to hear and express the platitudes of “Happy New Year” or queries of “did you have a great holiday?”.

 For so many, around our country just now, this special time has been lost.
 Family holidays have been interrupted.
 Replaced with the challenge of accessing fuel, or food for their family or a mobile phone signal to find information that might help them evacuate to a safer place.

 Others have lost so much more.
 Family members, their homes, their communities, their livelihood.
 For some the entire landscape of their lives.

 The fires have not ravaged suburban Melbourne or other major cities, where the majority of Australians live.
-Our daily life, has been severely affected though.
-From the air we breath, to the skies we see and the privilege and opportunity we usually take for granted.
+Our daily life has been severely affected though.
+From the air we breathe, to the skies we see and the privilege and opportunity we usually take for granted.

 Our nation is grieving.
 We have lost so much.
 Our heritage as a nation, of what it means to be Australian, to live in “the lucky country”, is now at risk, endangered or destroyed.

 There are moments, we all fall short of our own great expectations.
 How we see ourselves, our own identity and how we want to be in the world.